threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 Before we go any further, let us recall what is an FList.
 In short, an FList is a very effective way to deal with software data and the end result is fast deployment and high reliability.

-In a FList, we separate the metadata from the data.
+In an FList, we separate the metadata from the data.
 The metadata is a description of what files are in that particular image.
-It's the data providing information about the app/software.
+It's thus the data providing information about the app/software.
 Thanks to FList, the 3Node doesn't need to install a complete software program in order to run properly.
 Only the necessary files are installed.
-Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload, when it is necessary.
+Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload when necessary.

 One amazing thing about the FList technology is that it is possible to convert any Docker image into an FList, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
 It is very easy to do and we will show you how to proceed in this case study.
 For a quick guide on converting Docker images into FLists, read [this section](../flist_hub/convert_docker_image.md) of the ThreeFold Manual.